 The third stanza of ‘Whatever Happened?’ begins with the travelers stating together that they now have some “‘Perspective’” on the situation.
 It allows them to look more easily at what happened in the past.

-The comparison to photography continues with the travelers pulling out their “photometers.”
-These are devices that allow one to measure the amount of light in a scene.
+The comparison to photography continues with travelers pulling out their “photometers.”
+These devices allow one to measure the amount of light in a scene.
 Once measured, they can snap their photos.
 This is how easy taking and discarding memories is.
 If they “can’t be printed” they “can be thrown away.”

 The distance from the memories grows as they move farther away.
 “Later” days after the events, they are just marks on a map.
 The past is just “latitude,” a number they could pull up to remember what happened to them.

 This distance comes with acceptance.
-They are able to look at the past and say to themselves that bad things sometimes happen, and there’s nothing one can do about it.
+They can look at the past and say to themselves that bad things sometimes happen, and there’s nothing one can do about it.
 In particular, they relate “mishap,” a very small word for a very bad day, to “coastal bedding.”
 Wherever they were traveling, and whatever happened to them, it makes sense now that they are at a distance.
 It was “unavoidable.”

 In the last two lines, the speaker ends with a number of queries.
 Originally, the terrible times they had on their trip were associated with “Curses” and “The dark” and “Struggling.”
 But now they question how real those things were and what it means to become distant from an event.